eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `volume_plugin_directory` - (Optional) - String - The full path of the directory in which to search for additional third party volume plugins (this path must be writeable, dependent on your choice of OS).
 - `taints` - (Optional) - List(String) - Taints to add when registering a node in the cluster.
 - `feature_gates` - (Optional) - Map(String) - FeatureGates is set of key=value pairs that describe feature gates for alpha/experimental features.
+- `kernel_memcg_notification` - (Optional) - Bool - Integrate with the kernel memcg notification to determine if memory eviction thresholds are crossed rather than polling.
 - `kube_reserved` - (Optional) - Map(String) - Resource reservation for kubernetes system daemons like the kubelet, container runtime, node problem detector, etc.
 - `kube_reserved_cgroup` - (Optional) - String - Control group for kube daemons.
 - `system_reserved` - (Optional) - Map(String) - Capture resource reservation for OS system daemons like sshd, udev, etc.